Painter, muralist, poet, musician, performer.

 Francis Sling (Curaçao, 1979) is a visual artist, working in Curaçao.
 He studied graphic design at Grafisch Lyceum Amsterdam from 2000 to 2004.

-Aside from his undeniable media presence, the recently turned quadragenarian is a force to be reckoned with.
-As the 2017 and 2018 recipient of Amigoe Express’ award for Best Artist, there is no doubt his work is at the very least seductive and captivating with very strong messaging.
-A self-proclaimed poet, Francis Sling uses the brush to express his colorful poetry on any surface he’s drawn to.
-He is quite versed in the ways of sculpting and wood carving, which comes as no surprise.
+Aside from his undeniable media presence, the recently turned quadragenarian is a tour de force.
+A 2017 and 2018 recipient of Amigoe Express’ award for Best Artist, his work is at the very least seductive as well as captivating with an equally strong message.
+The self-proclaimed poet uses the brush to express his colorful poetry on canvas or any type of surface he’s drawn to.
+He is also well versed in the ways of sculpting and wood carving, which comes as no surprise.
 To add a cherry on top, Francis’ other passion, music, comes as easy to him as painting.
-Francis has a knack for string and percussion instruments alongside composing music and poetry.
-In fact, if becoming a painter didn’t pan out, he would have undoubtedly pursued a career in music; a successful one, we’re sure.
+He has a knack for string and percussion instruments alongside composing and poetry.
+If painting wouldn’t have panned out, he would have undoubtedly pursued a career in music; a successful one, we’re sure.
 Curious?
 Check out his PajaRITA music video here: https://youtu.be/_lPalvAisNE or on his Facebook page.

-His online presence allows the public to live vicariously through his vivid world of murals, paint workshops, festival residencies like Kaya Kaya December (2018) with #kitasunu,a project where he invited the community to bare it all literally and figuratively.
+His online presence allows the public to live vicariously through his vivid world of murals, Rare Para paint workshops, festival residencies like #kitasunu at the Kaya Kaya Festival.
 More recently, he designed the bar for newcomer carnival group Hats off to Dreams and won!
 He produces a lot of videos where he takes us through his bombastic process.“My video posts are really an extension of my art, it’s how I communicate and show the public who I am,” explains Francis.
-He is very much aware that despite the fact that his work is visually loud, not everyone can hear his message.
-This is where his videos come in handy.
-“It’s an opportunity to describe my train of thought and art in simpler, profound and even comical way.”
+He is very much aware that despite the fact that his work is visually loud, not everyone can see its message.“Filming myself is an opportunity to describe my train of thought and art in simpler, profound, and even comical ways.”

 His curiosity for existentialism stems from his deeply religious background.
-Raised in a strict Christian household, Francis spent much of his early years on a feverous quest for God that lasted well into his teenage years.
-He came to the realization he couldn’t find anymore answers in religion, at least not in the way it was taught to him.
-“You can say I had evolved from it”, says Francis.
-Instead, his vigorous search brought his spirit closer to the local flora and fauna.
-He grew up surrounded by nature in the hills of Ser’i Fortuna.
-When time came to pursue his studies in graphic design across the world, those memories remained printed in his heart.
+He converted to Christianity at a young age and spent much of his childhood on a feverous quest for God that lasted well into his teenage years.
+He reached a point where he couldn’t find any more answers in religion, at least not in the way it was taught to him.
+“You can say I evolved from it,” says Francis.
+Instead, his vigorous search brought his spirit closer to nature.
+Growing up, he was surrounded by the flora and fauna of Ser’i Fortuna.
+So when the time came for him to pursue his studies in graphic design in the Netherlands, those memories of the outdoors remained printed in his heart.
 “The Curaçao landscape is unlike anywhere and I couldn’t get the colors out of my system.
 I needed to make sure my art had warm and tropical undertones to them.
 It was my way of staying connected to my home,” explains the artist.